naztronaut/RaspberryPi-RGBW-Control/README.md

 | Yellow |   Power |
 | Black |    GND   |

+**Note**: I'm using n N-Channel MOSFET so mine are all common ground, if you use a P-Channel MOSFET, switch to common power.
+If you're not sure what you have, consult the datasheet for your transistor.

 In my schematic, I'm using a Yellow wire to represent the 12v power coming from our adapter and it connects to the RGBW's power.